texrob20/simple-practice-quiz/README.md

 In order to meet the required criteria, the site executes a four question quiz and stores the scores.

+## Built with:
+- Javascript
+- CSS
+- HTML

 ## High Scores
 The function presentScore adds the user's initials and score into a saved array for each.
 The saved scores and then saved in localStorage.
 When the user clicks the High Scores buttons, all the saved scores are displayed through the function loadScore.